OXY2DEV/markview.nvim/Highlight groups.md

 These highlight groups are created by the plugin,

 >[!NOTE]
 > The value of these groups are updated when changing the colorscheme!
+See [integrations.transparent_colorschemes](https://github.com/OXY2DEV/markview.nvim/wiki/Integrations#-transparent-colorschemes)

 ### 🎨 Primary groups